SAITPublic/PNMLibrary/PNMLibrary/docs/howto/generate_indices.md

 ./create_indices test/ --prefix set_seq -Mb 200 -mb 150 -l 2000 -g sequential -et uint32_t
 ```

-The command above will create set of random indices and evaluate golden vector for selected embedded tables and
+The command above will create set of random indices and evaluate golden vector for selected embedding tables and
 generated indices.
 The number of batches for each table will be random value from range `[-Mb, -mb]`.
 The number
 of lookups is fixed for all batches and equal to `-l`.